 In addition, impulses always have the same magnitude and speed.
 This may not seem like such a big thing either, but think about it.
-It means the nerve can carry only one message, like the digital computer's tors (nerve cells in the tendon), which fire a signal to the spinal cord saying, "The patellar tendon has suddenly been stretched."
-These im- pulses are received by motor (muscle-activating) neurons in the spinal cord, which send impulses to the large muscle on the front of the thigh, telling it to contract and straighten the leg.
+It means the nerve can carry only one message, like the digital computer's 1 or 0.
+This is okay for simple things like the knee-jerk reflex.
+When the doctor's rubber hammer taps your knee, it's actually striking the patellar tendon, giving it a quick stretch.
+This stimulates stretch receptors (nerve cells in the tendon), which fire a signal to the spinal cord saying, "The patellar tendon has suddenly been stretched."
+These impulses are received by motor (muscle-activating) neurons in the spinal cord, which send impulses to the large muscle on the front of the thigh, telling it to contract and straighten the leg.
 In everyday life, the reflex keeps you from falling in a heap if an outside force suddenly bends your knees.

 The digital impulse system accounts for this perfectly well.
 However, no one can walk on reflexes alone, as victims of cerebral palsy know all too well.
 The motor activities we take for granted-getting out of a chair and walking across a room, picking up a cup and drinking coffee, and so on-require integration of all the muscles and sensory organs working smoothly together to produce coordinated movements that we don't even have to think about.
 No one has ever explained how the simple code of impulses can do all that.
-Even more troublesome are the higher processes, such as sight-in which somehow we interpret a con- stantly changing scene made of innumerable bits of visual data-or the speech patterns, symbol recognition, and grammar of our languages.
-Heading the list of riddles is the "mind-brain problem" of con- sciousness, with its recognition, "I am real; I think; I am something special."
+Even more troublesome are the higher processes, such as sight-in which somehow we interpret a constantly changing scene made of innumerable bits of visual data-or the speech patterns, symbol recognition, and grammar of our languages.
+Heading the list of riddles is the "mind-brain problem" of consciousness, with its recognition, "I am real; I think; I am something special."
 Then there are abstract thought, memory, personality, creativity, and dreams.
-The story goes that Otto Loewi had wrestled with the problem of the synapse for a long time without result, when one night he had a dream in which the entire frog-heart experiment was reveiled to him.
+The story goes that Otto Loewi had wrestled with the problem of the synapse for a long time without result, when one night he had a dream in which the entire frog-heart experiment was revealed to him.
 When he awoke, he knew he'd had the dream, but he'd forgotten the details.
 The next night he had the same dream.
 This time he remembered the procedure, went to his lab in the morning, did the experiment, and solved the problem.
 The inspiration that seemed to banish neural electricity forever can't be explained by the theory it supported!
 How do you convert simple digital messages into these complex phenomena?
-Latter-day mechanists have simply postulated brain cir- cuitry so intricate that we will probably never figure it out, but some scientists have said there must be other factors.
+Latter-day mechanists have simply postulated brain circuitry so intricate that we will probably never figure it out, but some scientists have said there must be other factors.